quang-n-h/MIPS-pipeline-processor/README.md

-# Pipelined MIPS Processor
+# MIPS Processor

-This is a MIPS processor built in Verilog as a classic five-stage pipeline.
+A simple MIPS processor in Verilog as a classic five-stage pipeline.
 It is written as synthesizable hardware and then run in simulation, where a compiled MIPS program is loaded into memory and the processor executes it one cycle at a time.
-The goal was to build a working pipelined CPU that runs real MIPS programs and produces the correct results while handling the hazards that come with pipelining.
+A working pipelined processor is built that runs real MIPS programs and produces the correct results while handling the hazards that come with pipelining.